So you want to try the Keto diet on a college budget?

 When in doubt, bring a snack!

-You can make something for everyone or bring a solo snack (I recommend the former option because it’s more fun to share).
+You can make bring a solo snack or something for everyone (I recommend the second option because it’s more fun to share).

-But look up a holiday keto recipe and go for it.
-That way you have something to look forward to and fall back on when the hunger strikes!
+Just look up a holiday Keto recipe and go for it.
+That way you have something to look forward to and fall back on when the hunger strikes.

 Again, planning is KEY!